andrewKOwong/boardgames/README.md

  ```
 This will download all boardgames in batches of 500, with 5 minutes of wait time between batches and 3 hours of wait time if there's a server error.
 These are very conservative wait times (may take 30 hours in total), you may want to shorten them using `--batch-cooldown` and `--server-cooldown` flags.
 Use `--help` to see all command line args.

-As more board games and other entries are added to BGG's system, the maximum id in-use will go increase.
+As more board games and other entries are added to BGG's system, the maximum id in-use will increase.
 I could not find an easy, straight-forward way to retrieve the max id in-use.
 One way is to probe the API with id numbers e.g. `https://boardgamegeek.com/xmlapi2/thing?&id=374000` until it seems you are in a region where the API no longer returns anything.
 Then you can use the `--max-id` flag to set a higher max id.

 ### ETL on Downloaded XML-formatted Data